Megan Fox and Machine Gun Kelly's PDA at the 2021 Billboard Music Awards Will Leave You Speechless - E! Online

 As documented on Instagram, the musician described the fashion move as his "special accessory."
 He also painted his nails black and trimmed his hair before arriving to the show.

-Not to be outdone, Megan also dressed to impress with a revealing ensemble from Mugler.
+Not to be outdone, Megan also dressed to impress with a revealing ensemble styled by Maeve Reilly.
 Together, they created a red carpet moment that everyone will likely be talking about tomorrow.

 In fact, fans were already buzzing on social media and comparing the kiss to another iconic couple in Hollywood.